pedro-lisboa/pedro-lisboa/README.md

 ## I'm Pedro Lisboa

 Welcome to my GitHub profile!
-I'm a Senior Systems Analyst with a focus on fraud prevention at BMG Bank.
+I'm a Senior Fullstack Developer with a focus on fraud prevention at BMG Bank.
 My work involves using a variety of technologies to create secure and efficient systems.
 I am passionate about continuous learning and sharing my knowledge with the developer community.

 ### About Me